 Can I use a heavier string gauge other than the Phosphor Bronze Lights you ship the guitars with?

-Yes.
+YES.
 You can go up or down one gauge, usually without needing to readjust your truss rod, however if you use a much heavier or lighter gauge this will put different amounts of tension on the neck so an adjustment may be needed.
 When changing string gauge allow some time for the guitar to settle and then if needed have the truss rod adjusted by a qualified technician.
+Strings for all Simon & Patrick guitars can be found here.

 What do you recommend I clean my Simon & Patrick with?